microsoft/live-share/docs/use/share-project-join-session-visual-studio-code.md

 6. **Send someone the link**

-    Send the link over e-mail, Slack, Skype, or other platforms to the guests you want to invite.
+    Send the link over e-mail, Teams, Slack, Skype, or other platforms to the guests you want to invite.
 Given the level of access Live Share sessions can provide to guests, *you should only share with people you trust*, and you should think through the implications of what you're sharing.

     > [!TIP]
     > Want to understand the security implications of some Live Share features?
 For more information, see the [security](../reference/security.md) article.